 The following variables may also be useful when you set up an SMTP server:

 In the initial SMTP handshake the client advertises its capabilities (like the max message size to accept).
 The config file setting "smtp-maxsize" contains the maximum allowed input size for message.

 All SMTP traffic is handled by separate threads.
 The number of threads that are started for SMTP traffic can be set with the "smtp-threads" setting.
 Increasing this value can give a real boost to MailerQ's performance and we recommend to set it close to the number of CPU's that you have in your machine.

 Important!
-The "smtp-connections" and "smtp-threads" variables are meaningful for outgoing connections as well!
+The "smtp-threads" variable is meaningful for outgoing connections as well!

 If you have not used the "smtp-ip" setting and you run MailerQ on a server with multiple IP addresses, the SMTP server is available on all the server's IP addresses.
 A client can therefore choose to which IP address to send your mail.
 MailerQ recognizes the IP address to which the mail was originally submitted, stores that information in the JSON message, and when the mail is finally forwarded to the internet, it will be sent out from exactly the same IP address.
 You should be aware that this can cause problems if you deliver your email to an IP address from which no external connections can be made (like 127.0.0.1).

 If you want MailerQ to send out the mail from a different IP address than that you originally sent it to, you can include an extra MIME header field that instructs MailerQ to use a different IP instead.

 All incoming messages are converted into JSON messages and published to RabbitMQ.
 The minimal JSON message contains the envelope address, the recipient and the mime data, which is all extracted from the SMTP protocol.